cortylal/Dataiku_US_census_analysis/README.md

 * The “HISPANIC_ORIGIN” information is of little interest considering that the “RACE” attribute has the predominant effect on the class category: we remove the “HISPANIC_ORIGIN” column.
 * I chose to remove columns that don’t provide additional information.
 For example, “INDUSTRY_CODE” lists 52 different industries whereas “MAJOR_INDUSTRY” classifies 24 industries.
 Same for “OCCUPATION_CODE” and “MAJOR_OCCUPATION”.
 We prefer to keep the “MAJOR_INDUSTRY” and “MAJOR_OCCUPATION” columns for sake of simplicity, as they also appear to better correlate with the revenue class.

+I decided to remove all elements with missing values (NAs).
+But I kept duplicate rows that result from the removal of several columns, that still indicate the weight and frequency of the information (that wasn’t duplicate prior to the attribute selection).

+Overall, we can also observe that the distribution of the classes is not at all even: only 6% of the training set is composed of inputs of class “50000+.”
+Our model will only have a few examples from which to learn to recognize this class.

+Thanks to all of these data preprocessing steps, I was able to reduce the number of attributes from 41 to 21, which will considerably simplify the building of a predictive model!

+## Data visualization